ToshioCP/Gtk4-tutorial/src/Readme_for_developers.src.md

 The task of the script seems easy, but the program is not so simple.
 The script `mktbl.rb` uses a library `lib/lib_mktbl.rb` This script is independent from `src2md.rb`.

+@@@commands are effective in the whole text.
+This means you can't stop the @@@commands.
+But sometimes you want to show the commands literally like this document.
+One solution is to add four blanks at the top of the line.
+Then @@@commands are not effective because @@@commands must be at the top of the line.

 ## Directory structure